9 Tips for Getting Your Manual Link Penalty Overturned

 The more backlinks you can gather for auditing, the better chance you have of offering Google a complete pruning effort.
 You should never rely solely on reported backlinks in Google Webmaster Tools.
 In fact, consider adding a second or third source of links.
 Bing Webmaster Tools, MajesticSEO, Ahrefs, and Moz’s Open Site Explorer are all excellent sources of backlink data.

 There are plenty of stories out there that describe how Google has reported inorganic backlinks in denied reconsideration requests that are not listed in Google Webmaster Tools’ backlink report.
-It behooves webmasters to make an effort to create a more complete list of their backlinks if they hope to recover from a link penalty.
+It behooves webmasters to make an effort to monitor backlinks and create a more complete list if they hope to recover from a link penalty.
 If you paid someone to build links in the past, contacting them to try and obtain the original work log that listed the links built can be exceedingly valuable.

 You can take this a step further and use Google itself to search for boilerplate language that link builders used to create backlinks to your site.
 Snippets from articles or searches for forum profile names and descriptions can uncover links that even the backlink reporting services may have missed.